juan12425/Personal-Portfolio/README.md

 # Personal-Portfolio

-This is my personal portfolio page containing my projects and skills relating to software engineering.
+This is my personal portfolio page containing projects and skills relating to software engineering.